 Musée des Beaux Arts de Rennes | Travelling (2018)

 REVISITED started in late 2015 with a desire to question the medial parameters of 360 degree video, which as a practice began to establish itself more and more at that stage.
 My aim was to draw attention to the fundamental shifts that took place between 360 degree video and the two main media of our time — photography and film.
 By creating an interactive media installation, I wanted to allow the audience to experience these differences first hand.

 LEFT: The accordion book "Every Building On The Sunset Strip" by Ed Ruscha from 1966.

-MIDDLE: The TV-screen in the center shows a realtime frame of the immersive 360° video experience of the Sunset Strip I recorded 50 years later.
-A frame that — as well as in the accordion book — is defined by someone else.
-The person wearing the VR-google next to him/her.
-The spectator becomes the Director of Photography and defines the video-frame for everybody outside of the immersive experience.
-He/She is in charge.
+MIDDLE: The TV-screen in the center shows a realtime frame of the 360° video experience of the Sunset Strip I recorded in 2016, 50 years later.
+Defined by the spectator wearing the VR-headset who becomes the Director of Photography.